jeremylabrador/Selenium-Webdriver-Project/README.md

 # Selenium-Webdriver-Project
 This Selenium Webdriver Project tests an e-commerce website: http://automationpractice.com/index.php

+Download and unzip the directories and files to your computer.
+Follow below to run!

 #### Tested using:
 * System: Windows 10
 * Browsers: Firefox Version 71.0 (64-bit), Chrome Version 79.0.3945.79 (64-bit)